VijaiGanapathi/live-emotion-detection/README.md

 Feature extraction focuses on leveraging facial landmarks to distill relevant information from facial images, essential for accurate sentiment analysis.

 ### 3.2 Algorithm
-The chosen algorithm involves facial landmark detection using Dlib, contributing to the precision and relevance of features extracted.
+The chosen algorithm involves facial landmark detection using Dlib, contributing to the precision and relevance of the features extracted.

+## Chapter 4

 ## CHAPTER 5